Lake-Tuggeranong-College/Holocron/_Certificate III E Course/WebDev/_slides/Slides - Databases.md

 **Explanation of the Mermaid Diagram:**

-*   `erDiagram`:  This declares that we're creating an Entity-Relationship Diagram.
 *   `Customers { ... }`: Defines the `Customers` table.
 *   `Orders { ... }`: Defines the `Orders` table.
 *   `int CustomerID PK`:  Specifies that `CustomerID` is an integer and the primary key (PK) in the `Customers` table.